UKCloud/documentation/articles/azure/azs-how-create-spn-cli.md

 ---
-title: How to Create a Service Principal Name for Azure Stack - CLI
+title: How to create a Service Principal Name for Azure Stack - CLI
 description: Learn how to create SPN to manage your Azure Stack using Azure CLI
 services: azure-stack
 author: Chris Black